 - Reduction of soil erosion

 - Reduction of suspended solids in irrigation facilities and drains

 - Reduction of impacts of drainage discharges

 - Benefits to drainage impacted areas which reduce quantities or improve quality of drainage discharged

 - As part of the application process, the applicant must meet with District staff to analyze the applicant’s conservation project.
 A design and cost estimate shall be submitted to the District and will be used as the maximum funding allocated for completion of said project.
 This shall be completed and reviewed before any funds can be committed to a project.
 Any subsequent alteration in cost or design of the project will not be permitted without additional approval from the Water Conservation Committee.

-- No work is to be done until the project is approved, and a pre-construction meeting is accomplished identifying applicable Soil Conservation Service construction standards to be utilized.
+- No work is to be done until the project is approved, and a pre-construction meeting is accomplished identifying applicable Natural Resource Conservation Service (NRCS) construction standards to be utilized.
 Work must be commenced within six months of approval.
 The project shall be completed within 18 months of project approval.

 - The term will be 5 years, except under the following conditions, where the term may be extended up to 10 years: